Vega launch complex

 A single infrastructure

 Unlike Ariane 5, Ariane 6 and Soyuz, the Vega launch complex consists of a single infrastructure, which includes ancillary service buildings, which support a mobile gantry.
-The gantry is used to assemble Vega’s five components (the four stages and the fairing) and to fill the fourth stage with liquid propellants before lift-off.
+The gantry is used to assemble Vega’s and Vega-C's five components (the four stages and the fairing) and to fill the fourth stage with liquid propellants before lift-off.

 Launch centre No. 3, initially dedicated to Ariane 5 to carry out launch and monitoring operations, has also been put to use for Vega.
 A room has been specially set up to accommodate the Vega team, which thus benefits from the operational experience of the Ariane 5 team working in the same building.

 On the other hand, for the more powerful Vega-C, a new launch center has been set up at the Technical Centre.

 More about Launch centre No. 3

 Virtual tour of the Vega Launch zone: https://static.zooomez.fr/medias/csg/zlv/